 “It takes time to step back and take a look at the bigger picture of what you want to start in your short year that hopefully sticks with the house 15 to 50 years down the road when you return back for alumni events or get the semesterly house sheet update email.”
 Coy decided that a 15-year plan established to keep the house in pristine and historic condition for brothers to visit for many years in the future would be a way he could help with the longevity of the household.
 With that, he worked with architects, engineers, contractors, and the corporation board to create this plan to implement.

-When asked about what he will remember about his time in Marwood and as the president, he said, “One thing that I will remember most when reflecting back is that the work and time that I sacrificed during my presidency will help with the long-term value of our organization.
+When asked about what he will remember about his time in Marwood and as the president, he said, “One thing I will remember most is the work and time I sacrificed during my presidency to help with the long-term value of our organization.
 Our recruitment, academics, alumni involvement, and multiple other factors have had the highest numbers in our house’s history.
 Through persistent encouragement of other positions, routine meetings, and organized planning we were able to accomplish most of my goals and our goals collectively as an executive board and an organization.”

 Now following his presidency, Coy is serving as Philanthropy Chairman and Alumni Chairman.
 He is working with other houses to organize a spike ball tournament raising money for an Indiana organization focusing on mental health as the philanthropy chair.
 As alumni chair, he has spent a lot of time reorganizing and adding to the alumni database to improve alumni relations.